When Your Cat Eats Frogs: How to Identify and Treat Any Potential Health Issues

-The natural instinct of cats is to chase and consume anything that moves and creates noise in the garden, which they even do when kept indoors by watching birds for extended periods.
+The instinct of cats is to chase and consume anything that moves and creates noise in the garden, which they even do when kept indoors by watching birds for extended periods.
 Their hunting and capturing abilities are sharpened outdoors as they catch any slow-moving prey.
 While cats’ eating habits may not align with our preferences, they have evolved over generations as predators, with prey forming their natural diet regardless of how repulsive it may appear.

 Potential Health Risks